DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-27-experiment-2-iterating-how-schools-add-school-placements.md

 ### Understanding how a school might advertise a school placement

-Taking the participant through a prototype journey to show how a school could post an opening for a placement for ITT providers to view.
+We showed the participant a prototype journey of how a school could post an opening for a placement for ITT providers to view.

 ## How the prototype works

 From the first iteration we:

 - removed questions about class size and training pattern
-- added questions about key stage, mentor and mentor availability
+- added questions about key stage, mentor name and mentor availability

 We made these changes because:

-- Entering the subject 'class size' isn’t helpful as this would vary between classes and schools.
+- entering the subject 'class size' isn’t helpful as this would vary between classes and schools

-Trainees will teach various class sizes within a subject, depending on the school demographics.
+- selecting ‘training pattern’ isn’t something schools do; it is derived from the ITT provider
+- ITT providers need mentors to create placements
+- ITT providers store information on known mentors within their network
+- ITT providers need to recruit new mentors each year to fulfil their training needs

 ### Adding a school placement